alex-codes/dapper-man/readme.md

 var depts = new List<Department>();
 depts.Add(); // add departments

+int rowsAffected = DapperQuery
-DapperQuery.Update("HumanResources.Department", connectionString)
+    .Update("HumanResources.Department", connectionString)
     .Where("DepartmentId = @departmentId")
     .Execute<Department>(depts);
 ```

 If you don't specify a `Where` clause, all records will be updated.
-In this instance, DepartmentId is an `[Identity]` field, so it will not be updated, but all other fields will be modified:
+In this instance, DepartmentId is an `[Identity]` field, so it will not be updated, but all other fields will be modified to match the input parameters:

 ```
+DapperQuery
-DapperQuery.Update("HumanResources.Department", connectionString)
+    .Update("HumanResources.Department", connectionString)
     .Execute<Department>(
         new Department()
         {